 Once again we see Federal Premium Ammunition utilizing the vicious Nosler Partition soft point.
 So why Partition?
-Sixty-five years of history must be on to something, results don’t lie and hunters can be sure this round has slain a lot of game in that time.
+Sixty-five years of history must be on to something.
+Results don’t lie and hunters can be sure this round has slain a lot of game in that time.
 The partition is an ingenious design, using dual lead core with a copper partition separating the two.
-While the leading core, the soft point, is creating a wicked, irrecoverable wound, the aft core retains nearly all of its mass, hence all of its energy to push the bullet through the target.
+The leading core, the soft point, creates a wicked, irrecoverable wound.
+The aft core retains nearly all of its mass, hence all of its energy to push the bullet through the target.

 Federal loads the Vital Shok with a 165gr Partition that has a great ballistic coefficient of 0.409 and screams out of the brake at 3,050fps and 3,408ft/lbs of energy!
 What a hammer.

 Winchester Super-X 300 Winchester Magnum 150 Grain Power-Point